 Both books describe tumultuous times in central Italy, the first being a period of time in Florence when an unknown predator or predators who “stalked lovers’ lanes in the countryside,” and the second describes the 1960 Olympic Games in Rome.

-Less gruesome but no less engaging in its subject matter is David Maraniss’s Rome 1960: The Olympics That Changed the World.
-Though not particularly about Rome, rather about the last Olympic Games that were held in Italy, Maraniss’s book covers one of the pivotal episodes where sports and politics collided, including Cassius Clay throwing his gold medal into the Tiber in protest of the Vietnam War.
+David Maraniss’s Rome 1960: The Olympics That Changed the World focuses on the last Olympic Games that were held in Italy.
+The book covers pivotal episodes where sports and politics collided, including Cassius Clay throwing his gold medal into the Tiber in protest of the Vietnam War.